fenago/pytest-quick-start-guide/testing-with-pytest/Lab_3.md

 in pytest. pytest will look in the module of the test for a fixture of that name.
 It will also look in conftest.py files if it doesn’t find it in this file.

-Before we start our exploration of fixtures (and the conftest.py file), I need to address the fact that the term _fixture_ has many meanings in the programming and test community, and even in the Python community.
-I use “fixture,” “fixture function,” and “fixture method” interchangeably to refer to the
-@pytest.fixture() decorated functions discussed in this lab. _Fixture_ can also be used to refer to the resource that is being set up by the fixture functions.
-Fixture functions often set up or retrieve some data that the test can work with.
-Sometimes this data is considered a fixture.
-For example, the Django community often uses _fixture_ to mean some initial data that gets loaded into a database at the start of an application.

-Regardless of other meanings, in pytest and in this course, test fixtures refer to the mechanism pytest provides to allow the separation of “getting ready for” and “cleaning up after” code from your test functions.

-pytest fixtures are one of the unique core features that make pytest stand out above other test frameworks, and are the reason why many people switch to and stay with pytest.
-However, fixtures in pytest are different than fixtures in Django and different than the setup and teardown procedures found in unittest and nose.
-There are a lot of features and nuances about fixtures.
-Once you get a good mental model of how they work, they will seem easy to you.
-However, you have to play with them a while to get there, so let’s get started.

 #### Pre-reqs:
 - Google Chrome (Recommended)